 It must be flawless.

 There are things I say to myself then, in the silence of the early morning with no one there to bear witness to that which I will never dare repeat.
-Truths that I speak unto myself that I will never again give breath to.
+Truths that I speak to myself that I will never again give breath to.
 I realize then that loving him is much like the cigarette I’m smoking; addictive, temporarily satisfying, but still possessing the ability to burn me to the touch.
 And it’s also killing me slowly.